Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 Q: How do you feel after "Provocateur" Show?
 Was that a

-great opportunity to show your artworks, explain your art and get
+great opportunity to explain your art and get

 new inspiration?